 With the opening up of Japan to trade with the West in the 1850s, the Japanese look soon became synonymous with Liberty.

 Originally, Arthur Liberty’s Oriental Bazaar sold coloured silks imported from the Far East, together with costumes, fans, china, lacquer and enamel wares.
-The far-sighted Liberty soon began to source items from other countries to satisfy the demand for more exotic merchandise.
+The far-sighted Liberty soon began to source items from other countries to satisfy the demand.

 Throughout the twentieth century, Liberty took inspiration from the East for its own textiles and collections, including the kimono, which provided the basis for dressing gowns and wraps.